-Most of the proposed implementations can be grouped into two basic architectures [71, 72]:
+Most of the proposed implementations of optical I/O can be grouped into one of the following two architectures.

-- On-CPU optical I/O: in this case, most or all optical components are integrated into the CPU.
-Part or all of the communications in and out of the CPU are done through optical signals.
-The light sources can be on-die or off die, and may or may not be directly modulated. - Discrete optical I/O die: an optical I/O chip receives electrical signals from the CPU (via package traces) and transforms them into optical signals.
-Equivalently, the optical I/O chip receives optical signals that are transformed into electrical signals that are communicated to the CPU using package traces.
-The light sources are typically off-die, and may or may not be directly modulated.
+- Integrated I/O-In this case, optical components are integrated into the digital logic chip.
+Part or all of the communications between the chip and the external world are done through optical signals. - Discrete I/O die-These architectures use an optical I/O chip that receives electrical signals from the digital logic chip and transforms them into optical signals.
+Equivalently, the optical I/O chip receives optical signals that are transformed into electrical signals that are then provided to the digital logic chip.

-The main advantage of integrated optical I/O is that it can potentially save power with respect to discrete optical I/O by avoiding the power penalties associated with electrical I/O. On the other hand, discrete architectures remove many challenging design and integration constraints resulting from integrating optical components on the microprocessor die, but instead increase packaging complexity.
-The expected advantages of the approach include:
+The main advantage of integrated I/O is that it can potentially save power with respect to discrete I/O. On the other hand, discrete architectures remove some of the design and integration constraints which would be otherwise imposed if optical components were integrated on the microprocessor die.